 “I’d found my place to put the pain, and through that authentic voice, I’d connect with thousands of others who were feeling the same.
 Writing saved my life and now I want to share this same healing tool with anyone who will listen.”

-By the way, if you would like to gift my LOVE HEALS Journal to a friend, or even use it yourself (it's great for caregivers too), you can shop it here.
+By the way, if you would like to gift my LOVE HEALS Journal to a friend, or even use it yourself (it's great for caregivers too), you can purchase it online today.

 P.S.
 STILL LOOKING FOR A GIFT TO SUPPORT SOMEONE BATTLING CANCER?
-SHOP
+Shop our best cancer gifts